Vu0907/dsdvproject/report/report.md

 Description for the above figure:

 - This is an overall timeline for number of cases in Vietnam
-- At the beginning of the pandemic, it took 211 days to reached more than $10^3$ cases.
+- At the beginning of the pandemic, it took 211 days to reached more than 1.000 cases.
-- The number of total cases increase $10$ times to $10^4$ after 296 days.
+- The number of total cases increase 10 times to 10.000 after 296 days.
-- After the half of the timeline, the time it need to rise 10 times is shorter such that after 44 days it reached $10^5$, 109 days to reached $10^6$ cases and 147 days to reacched $10^7$.
+- After the half of the timeline, the time it need to rise 10 times is shorter such that after 44 days it reached 100.000, 109 days to reached 1.000.000 cases and 147 days to reached 10.000.000.
 - Until now it reached more than 10 millions cases.

 ## **Thailand**